Rick Link: From Memphis to Kansas City

-Through Link made a one-time "Halloween" appearance for a 6-man tag team match with The Moondogs (Rex & Spot), fighting to a no-contest in a "falls count anywhere" match with Jerry Lawler, Austin Idol and Dutch Mantel, he spent the next few months wrestling in NWA Central States under the name M.E.B.
+Through Link made a one-time "Halloween" appearance for a six-man tag team match with The Moondogs (Rex and Spot), fighting to a no-contest in a "falls count anywhere" match with Jerry Lawler, Austin Idol and Dutch Mantel, he spent the next few months wrestling in NWA Central States under the name M.E.B.
 (Man Eating Beast).
 In early 1984, under the management of Sheik Abdullah The Great, he feuded with Art Crews over the NWA Central States Television Championship.
 After a brief absence, he returned on June 14 and easily defeated Mike Pagal.
 Following the match, Link and Sheik Abdullah attacked Art Crews and stole the TV belt.
 Link briefly held on to the title but Crews managed to regain it at a house show soon afterwards.
 He managed to win the TV championship in an official match before losing the title back to Crews that same year.
-While in the territory, Link also won the NWA Central States Tag Team Championship with "Triple 6" Jim Star defeating Buzz Sawyer & "Bulldog" Bob Brown.
+While in the territory, Link also won the NWA Central States Tag Team Championship with "Triple 6" Jim Star defeating Buzz Sawyer and "Bulldog" Bob Brown.

 That summer, Link returned to Memphis where he resumed his feud with Jerry Lawler.
 In July 1985, he was awarded the NWA Mid-America Heavyweight Championship and lost the title to Lawler at the Mid-South Coliseum that same month.
 On July 22, he lost to Jerry Oski, Tojo Yamamoto and Jerry Jarrett in a 6-man tag team match with The Spoiler and Jerry Bryant.
 He and Bryant lost a tag team match to Yamamoto and Jarrett via disqualification the following week.
 In August, Link faced off in singles competition against Tracy Smothers and Yamamoto.
 Link would have a few more stints in Memphis over the next two years.
 On September 20, 1986, he was enlisted by Larry Sharpe in a tag team match against former student Bam Bam Bigelow and Jerry Lawler.
 Bigelow had turned against his former manager, becoming a "babyface" in the process, and teamed with Lawler on his last night in the territory.
 His final CWA appearance was a tag team match with Larry Wright against Ric McCord & John Paul at the Mid-South Coliseum on October 13, 1986.